resilient-tech/razorpayx-integration/docs/2_make_payout.md

 https://github.com/user-attachments/assets/528a76bf-6c5f-49ab-9b13-e28499eb107d

-- If a Frappe workflow is active for the PE, the `Pay and Submit` button will not be visible.
-On submission, `Make Online Payment` will be unchecked if previously checked.
+- If a Frappe workflow is active for the PE, the `Pay and Submit` button will not be visible and on submission, `Make Online Payment` will be unchecked if previously checked.

 ### Method 2: Create Payout with `Make Payout` Custom Button